demarcj/world_countries/README.md

 https://demarcj.github.io/world_countries/

 ## To-Do-List & what to expect next
-- [ ] Create a Light Mode option for the app.
-I'd created the site in a dark mode design because I like dark mode better :P
+- [x] Create a Light Mode option for the app.
+I'd created the site in dark mode design first because I like dark mode better :P
 - [x] The fix the issue where the dropdown doesn't function on mobile devices
 - [ ] Make a quiz feature
 - [ ] Add a login option
 - [ ] Add a favorite countries option
 - [x] Add social / contact links section in the footer
-- [ ] Add Redux
+- [x] Add Redux

 ## Technology used
 * React
+* Redux
 * TypeScript
 * Webpack